 Every Fourth of July, competitive eaters head to Coney Island in Brooklyn and stuff their faces to see how many hot dogs and buns they can consume.
 But did you know that the world of competitive eating has lesser known contests, including ones with kosher food?
 We’re talking matzo balls and hamentaschen.
-Re
+Really.
+Which begs the gluttonous, super-American question: What is the toughest kosher or culturally Jewish food to eat in mass quantities?
+I asked the kosher culinary experts—and some comedians—to weigh in.

 At first, comedian Elon Gold considered a meat dish but then went with what might seem like an obvious answer.
 “What comes to my head right away is flanken, which by the way, is flanken delicious,” he said.
 “But just the bones would be a problem.”
 He considered the question again.
 “Maror.
 Where’s the maror eating contest where everybody’s eyes start tearing up.
 That’s it.
 Because you know what I’ve said about a Seder plate: You can throw up on a Seder plate and no one would notice—it would look and smell exactly as it did before.”